mohansky/nxne/_tours/cycle-tour-of-assam.md

   image: /images/tours/cycle-tour-of-sikkim.jpg
 ---

-#### Cycle tour of Assam: Cycling in the heart of Northeastern India

 The cycle tour of Assam takes you along the Brahmaputra river valley.
 This is the physical heart of Northeast India, a verdant region fed by a network of mighty rivers coming down from the mountains on three sides.
 As the tour progresses you will interact and observe diverse cultures, sample various cuisines, visit wildlife parks, understand the process of Tea production and more.